Manchester–Boston Regional Airport: History

 In the mid-1980s, airlines once again started offering jet service out of Manchester.
 United Airlines inaugurated service at Manchester in 1983 with two daily flights to Chicago–O'Hare.
 This was part of their 50 States campaign, which positioned United as the only carrier to serve all 50 states with mainline service.
 The Boeing 727 and Boeing 737 were initially used on the Chicago flights, which would often make intermediate stops in cities like Providence, Albany, Syracuse, and Burlington to pick up or drop off passengers.
-Manchester was also a "tag-on" for United flights heading from Bangor and Portland, Maine to Chicago, but the carrier no longer serves either city with mainline aircraft.
+Manchester was also a "tag-on" for United flights heading from Bangor and Portland, Maine, to Chicago, but the carrier no longer serves either city with mainline aircraft.

-In the early 1990s, United Airlines began flights between Manchester and Washington Dulles International Airport near Washington, D.C.
+In the early 1990s, United Airlines began flights between Manchester and Dulles International Airport near Washington, D.C.
 But creation of a north–south hub at Dulles did not work for United, and heavy competition in this market led to a quick exit.
 The Boeing 737 was used for this short-lived service, which comprised about four daily circuits between the two airports.
 US Airways started service at Manchester in early 1986, by connecting their hubs at Pittsburgh and Philadelphia.
 The carrier used the DC-9, BAC 111, and 737-200 aircraft.
 Both carriers expanded service at Manchester over the years with larger planes and more flights.
 United now runs a strict non-stop schedule to and from Chicago with no intermediate stops or tag-ons.
 The 757 has been used by both United and US Airways at Manchester, which stands as the largest passenger-carrying plane to serve the airport in scheduled service.
 The Airbus A320 series of aircraft is also commonly used by United, Northwest Airlines (merged with Delta Air Lines), and occasionally by US Airways.
 In April 2010, Delta enhanced service to Manchester; it dropped its daily CRJ-700 service to Atlanta and replaced the aircraft with an MD-88 with seating for 149.
 Delta also switched all its Delta Connection service to Detroit with mainline service on DC-9's.
 On October 7, 2021, Spirit Airlines began serving Manchester with the Airbus A320, making it one of 3 airlines regularly serving Manchester with mainline aircraft.
 Southwest serves Manchester with the Boeing 737-700 and the Boeing 737-800.
 American flies the Airbus A319/20 from Charlotte.